SplineCam: Exact Visualization and Characterization of Deep Network Geometry and Decision Boundaries: Introduction

 We propose \textit{SplineCam}, a sampling-free method to compute the exact partition of a DN.
 Our method computes the partition on two-dimensional domains of the input space, easily scales with width and depth of DNs, can handle convolutional layers and skip connections, and can be scaled to discover numerous regions as opposed to previously existing methods.
 Our method also allows local characterization of the input space based on partition statistics, and enables one to tractably and efficiently sample arbitrarily many samples that provably lie on a DN's decision boundary - opening new avenues for visualization and interpretability.
 We summarize our contributions as follows: \begin{itemize} \item Development of a scalable enumeration method that, given a bounded 2D domain of a DN's input space, computes the DN's input space partition (aka, linear regions) and decision boundary. \item Development of {\bf SplineCam} that leverages our new enumeration method to directly visualize a DN's input space partition, compute partition statistics and sample from the decision boundary. \item Quantitative analysis that demonstrates the ability of SplineCam to characterize the DN and compare between architectural choices and training regimes. \end{itemize}

-The \textbf{SplineCam} library, and codes required to reproduce our results are provided in our Github\footnote{\texttt{https://github.com/AhmedImtiazPrio/SplineCAM}}.
-In Appendix~\ref{appendix:usage}, we also demonstrate the usage of SplineCAM with example code blocks.
+The \textbf{SplineCam} library, and codes required to reproduce our results are provided in our Github\footnote{\texttt{https://bit.ly/splinecam-git}}.
+In Suppl.~Sec.~\ref{appendix:usage}, we also demonstrate the usage of SplineCAM with example code blocks.